JetBrains-Research/pubtrends/README.md

 * Conda
 * Python 3.6+
 * Docker
+* PostgreSQL 11+ (Optional, can be used in Docker)
+* Neo4j 3.5+ with APOC 3.5.0.4 (Optional, can be used in Docker)
+* Redis (Optional, can be used in Docker)

 ## Configuration

 1. Copy and modify `config.properties` to `~/.pubtrends/config.properties`.\
-Ensure that file contains correct information about the database (url, port, DB name, username and password).
+Ensure that file contains correct information about the database(s) (url, port, DB name, username and password).

 2. Conda environment `pubtrends` can be easily created for launching Jupyter Notebook and Web Service: